TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SettingUpPhpstorm/Index.rst

 .. _phpstorm-setup:

 ===================
-Setting up Phpstorm
+Setting up PhpStorm
 ===================

 Conventions on this page
 ========================

-* If you need to select something from the menu in Phpstorm, menu items are displayed like this: `File: Settings: ....`
+If you need to select something from the menu in PhpStorm, menu items are displayed like this: `File: Settings: ....`

 General setup
 =============